NakamotoInstitute/nakamotoinstitute.org/content/library/contract-language.en.md

         continue
 </pre>

-<p>Neither party expected payment1 to be performed.
+Neither party expected payment1 to be performed.
 The amounts of hyperpers and shillings probably reflected accurately the exchange rate between the two coins at the time &ndash; there's no sense being too obvious.
 But it would have been far too expensive to travel to Byzantium just to do this exchange.
 So in fact both parties expected payment2, a fake damage clause, to normally be performed.
 If it wasn't, then we have two real damage clauses &ndash; the somewhat reasonable "penalty of the double" and the lethal "all our goods, existing and future".
 Another interpretation of the latter clause is that it would only refer to a value of goods up to the double penalty amount, but the goods could be chosen from among all the goods of the debtor and the co-signer.
-Certainly a modern court would consider the interpretation I have placed on it in our language to be unconscionable, therefore unenforceable.</p>
+Certainly a modern court would consider the interpretation I have placed on it in our language to be unconscionable, therefore unenforceable.

-<p>Above the part we quoted, the contract does not specify how much the original loan amount was &ndash; the debtors simply acknowledge that they have received from the creditor "a number of Genoese deniers" and then promise other currencies in return as quoted above.
+Above the part we quoted, the contract does not specify how much the original loan amount was &ndash; the debtors simply acknowledge that they have received from the creditor "a number of Genoese deniers" and then promise other currencies in return as quoted above.
 So a Church investigator couldn't prove just from reading the contract that any interest was charged.
-As for the Genoese judge arbitrating a dispute, he would likely be in favor of loans at interest, and happy to wink and nod and interpret the contract literally.</p>
+As for the Genoese judge arbitrating a dispute, he would likely be in favor of loans at interest, and happy to wink and nod and interpret the contract literally.

-<p>Modern derivatives traders do this all the time, creating synthetic assets or combinations that mimic the financial functionality of some other contract while avoiding its legal limitations.
-Our language is ideal for drafting and analyzing such contracts.</p>
+Modern derivatives traders do this all the time, creating synthetic assets or combinations that mimic the financial functionality of some other contract while avoiding its legal limitations.
+Our language is ideal for drafting and analyzing such contracts.

-<h2>Insurance</h2>
+## Insurance

-<p>The earliest risk-pooling insurance contracts were structured similarly to, and enforced under the same legal principals as, loans.
-Indeed, let's start with a simple loan for a purchase of goods with no interest where the Holder (the creditor) can call in the loan any time between days <strong>t1</strong> and <strong>t2</strong>:</p>
+The earliest risk-pooling insurance contracts were structured similarly to, and enforced under the same legal principals as, loans.
+Indeed, let's start with a simple loan for a purchase of goods with no interest where the Holder (the creditor) can call in the loan any time between days **t1** and **t2**:

 <pre>
 loan(goods, principal, penalty, t1, t2) =